cindypan1999/cindypan1999.github.io/_posts/2025-05-03-my-radish-success-story.md

 # March 2025

 Fast forward to this year, when March struck, I knew I had to act fast.
-My initial endeavors actually led me to buy kale, carrot, and flower seeds.
-More on that later.
+My initial instincts led me to buy kale, carrot, and flower seeds.
 However, a trip to Swanson's, a local nursery with everything you could imagine a gardener needing, inspired me to invest in radish seeds.
 One of the employees there advocated for it and filled me with radish-related dreams and passion.
 I bought and sowed the seeds once I returned home.

 # March 15th